-If a worker sustains a minor injury on the job, should you pay the worker's medical expenses out of pocket to save money on workers compensation insurance?
+If a worker you employ sustains a minor injury on the job, should you pay the worker's medical expenses out of pocket to save money on workers compensation insurance?
 Many business owners have faced this dilemma.
 Here is a typical scenario.

 You own a restaurant called the Bordeaux Bistro.
 It's a weekday morning, and Benny, an employee of yours, is in the kitchen chopping vegetables.
-Suddenly, Benny's knife slips and he accidentally slices his left index finger.
+Suddenly, Benny's knife slips, and he accidentally slices his left index finger.
 The cut is deep and bleeding profusely.
 You immediately drive Benny to a nearby hospital for a tetanus shot and several stitches.

 It is now the following day and Benny has returned to work.
 You are relieved that his injury is minor and that the cost of his treatment ($700) is relatively low.
 You are preparing to give Benny the forms he needs to file a claim for workers compensation benefits.

-Experience rating plans impose a greater penalty for claim frequency than claim severity.
+The Worker's Compensation experience rating plans impose a greater penalty for claim frequency than claim severity.
 That is, the formula used to calculate your experience modifier attaches more weight to a collection of small losses than to a single large one.

 - Medical-only claims may be subject to an Experience Rating Adjustment.

 - State law may prohibit you from paying expenses out of pocket.
 Laws vary by state so it is best to understand what the law in your location allows.

 - You may pay higher fees for medical treatment than your insurer.